morinim/documents/sysadmin/slackware/manage_updates.md

 This script does exactly one thing: after running `slackpkg`, it renames the packages directory to include the current date.

-Simple, effective but no diagnostics, no check for existing archives, no dry run, destructive by default.
+Simple and effective, but intentionally minimal: no diagnostics, no check for existing archives, no dry run and destructive by default.

 The second script is more involved.
 It: